Maharashtra: Policemen allegedly force girls to strip, dance in Jalgaon, government orders inquiry

 BJP leader Sudhir Mungantiwar accused the Maharashtra government of not taking the matter seriously, PTI reported.

 But Maharashtra Home Minister Anil Deshmukh assured the House that adequate action will be taken.

 “It is a very unfortunate incident,” Deshmukh said.
 “A four-member high-level committee of officials has been formed to conduct a probe into it.
 They have been asked to submit a report in two days.
 Action will be taken as per rules after the report is submitted.”

 Deshmukh added that videos and documents related to the incident were being collected.
 Responding to his remark, Mungantiwar said: “If the police machinery is not going to take information after spending Rs 15,000 crore, why [is] this government [needed]?”

-Devendra Fadnavis, the leader of Opposition in the Assembly, pointed to the fact that a video of the incident had surfaced.
+Devendra Fadnavis, the leader of Opposition in the Assembly, pointed out that a video of the incident had surfaced.
 “Our expectation is that you [the state government] take immediate action sensitively,” he said.